vchan2/vchan2.github.io/2020Calculus.md

 ### Exams

+Chapter 5 test tentatively scheduled for Monday, Dec.
+14 - Sunday, Dec.
+20 (we can move this back if need be, but it eats into your break).
+You should be proficient in sections covered in Chapter 5 (i.e. 1, 2, 3, 4).
+More precisely:
+  * Find horizontal and vertical asymptotes (for vertical asymptotes, you should know how to argue via sign analysis why the answer is +infinity or -infinity when applicable)
+  * Know how to find intervals of concavity (up or down)
+  * Be able to find points of inflection (which requires a knowledge of what a point of inflection even is)
+  * Know how to apply the Second Derivative Test
+  * Be able to identify or provide a sketch for a function given the sign of f, f', and f''.
+More generally, be able to identify or provide a sketch for a function given information about a function, such as domain, intercepts, symmetry, asymptotes, intervals of increase/decrease, local/global extrema, intervals of concavity, and/or points of inflection.
+Note that 5.5 and 5.6 are not explicitly covered on the test, but may be useful in developing your understanding.

 Chapter 4 test scheduled for Saturday, Dec.
 5 - Friday, Dec.
 11.
 You should be proficient in covered material contained in Chapter 4 (sections 1, 2, 3, 4).
 More precisely:
   * Be able to determine intervals of increase and decrease of a function.